mohamed06H/mlflow_beginner/README.md

    - Register models
    - Manage transitions

-   You can also create registeries, and manipluate them by code : https://www.mlflow.org/docs/latest/model-registry.html
+   You can also create registeries and manipluate them, by code : https://www.mlflow.org/docs/latest/model-registry.html